 Can a POA Change Terms?

-The request is often to remove a joint owner or to add themself as a payable-on-death (POD) beneficiary.
+The request is often to remove a joint owner or to add themself as the payable-on-death (POD) beneficiary.
 It might stem from a poor relationship with another family member, or a belief that the agent themself should be entitled to the funds after the principal’s death due to their assistance late in their life.
-Regardless of the reason, it helps to have staffed trained on how to respond to the ask.
+Regardless of the reason, it helps to have your staff trained on how to respond to the ask.

 Fortunately, our Montana Power of Attorney Act addresses the issue directly in 72-31-336. where it says that authority for certain actions does not fall under the general “financial transactions” or “all of the above” options on the POA form.
 Instead, they require the principal to “expressly grants the agent the authority” in the POA form.
 That includes authority to (c) create or change rights of survivorship and to (d) create or change a beneficiary designation, among other actions.